-Somalia and Yemen are in a different category, representing 8.6 and 6.8 percent of the total population of foreign-born defendants arrested domestically, respectively.
+Somalia and Yemen are in a different category, respectively representing 8.6 percent and 6.8 percent of the total population of foreign-born defendants arrested domestically.
 But again, the conduct analysis reveals that only one Somali person from this sample plotted to engage in violence on U.S. soil.
 So even a ban on the entry of Yemenis is unsupported if one’s standard is that “one is one too many.”

-The executive order’s ban on entry of persons from these six countries is premised on the argument that vetting these persons is failing.
-The argument goes as follows: screening processes in place have not stopped terrorists from entering the U.S. and committing terrorism-related offenses.
-But as the numbers and conduct analysis above indicates, there is only one country named in the executive order where this is arguably correct: Somalia.
-And even if we were only looking at the executive order’s broader finding that “unrestricted entry … of nationals of Iran, Libya, Somalia, Sudan, Syria, and Yemen would be detrimental to the interests of the United States,” we would still find that the data does not support the policy of banning nationals from most of these countries.
-If the administration really is concerned about threats to U.S. interests, then it’s an incredibly odd choice to target these countries that have historically posed a miniscule threat to U.S. interests at home and overseas, compared to that posed by U.S. persons themselves.
+The executive order’s ban on entry of persons from these six countries is premised on the argument that vetting of these persons is failing.
+The argument goes as follows: Screening processes in place have not stopped terrorists from entering the U.S. and committing terrorism-related offenses.
+But as the numbers and conduct analysis above indicate, there is only one country named in the executive order where this is arguably correct: Somalia.
+And even if we were looking only at the executive order’s broader finding that “unrestricted entry … of nationals of Iran, Libya, Somalia, Sudan, Syria, and Yemen would be detrimental to the interests of the United States,” we would still find that the data do not support the policy of banning nationals from most of these countries.
+If the administration really is concerned about threats to U.S. interests, then it’s an incredibly odd choice to target these countries that have historically posed a minuscule threat to U.S. interests at home and overseas, compared to that posed by U.S. persons themselves.

 Before we explain the analysis we embarked on to help us account for different country-specific immigration levels, we must emphasize that our analysis on this point is not robust.
 We would need significantly more data to prove causation and be able to control for any other factor that might have contributed to an individual’s being charged with a terrorism offense.
 That said, the following analysis is at least suggestive.

-First off, realizing that some countries may be unfairly associated terrorism charges based largely on the fact that they send more immigrants to the United States, we looked at the rate of criminal convictions per immigrant associated with each country.
-While admittedly, collecting all the data from 1999 to 2015 is not a random sample to judge future years, it may be informative to observe whether any of these countries' average number of charges per immigrant is significantly higher than the total average of 0.012 charges per immigrant.
-Only three countries' averages were high enough to imply significance above the total average at a 95 percent confidence level (roughly two standard deviations above the mean): Libya, Qatar, and Tajikistan.
+First off, realizing that some countries may be unfairly associated with terrorism charges based largely on the fact that they send more immigrants to the United States, we looked at the rate of criminal convictions per immigrant associated with each country.
+Admittedly, collecting all the data from 1999 to 2015 is not a random sample by which to judge future years, but it may be informative to observe whether any of these countries' average number of charges per immigrant is significantly higher than the total average of 0.012 charges per immigrant.
+Only three countries' averages were high enough to imply significance above the total average at a 95 percent confidence level (roughly two standard deviations above the mean): Libya, Qatar and Tajikistan.
 Libya, of course, is the only one of those countries impacted by the travel ban.

-We also ran a correlation analysis comparing the number of immigrants in a given year who immigrated to the U.S. from each specific country to the total number of terrorism, or terrorism-related, charges.
-In addition to our general caveat above, this analysis has several limits: while the analysis was run over the time period of 1999 through 2015, there is generally a lag between when an individual enters the U.S. and when he or she begins to plot an attack.
-To begin to try to account for this, we did run the analysis with one, two, and three-year delays—meaning that we analyzed the data as if an individual were in the United States for one to three years prior to being charged.
+We also ran a correlation analysis comparing the number of immigrants in a given year who came to the U.S. from each specific country to the total number of terrorism, or terrorism-related, charges.
+In addition to our general caveat above, this analysis has several limits: While the analysis was run over the time period of 1999 through 2015, there is generally a lag between when an individual enters the U.S. and when he or she begins to plot an attack.
+To begin to try to account for this, we ran the analysis with one-, two- and three-year delays—meaning that we analyzed the data as if an individual were in the United States for one to three years before being charged.
 (This also assumes, of course, that a defendant is charged shortly after planning an attack.)
-While our analysis doesn't account for those defendants who wait, say, twenty years, we tried to run the analysis with a couple of sensitivities to see if the results would change.
+While our analysis doesn't account for those defendants who wait, say, 20 years, we tried to run the analysis with a couple of sensitivities to see if the results would change.
 They did not.

 We then compared the countries affected by the order to the other 59 countries on our list.
-As it turns out, many of the other countries have a stronger correlation between immigration levels and the number of charges: Measuring the correlations of country-specific immigration and charges, adjusting for time lags of zero, one, two, and three years, none of the six covered countries falls into the top five strongest positive correlations in any scenario.
-Furthermore, no more than one of the affected countries is included in the top fifteen positive correlations, across the four time lags.
-For example, Somalia—which accounts for the greatest number of charged individuals of any affected country—had a weaker positive correlation between immigration levels and charges than at least fifteen of the non-affected countries, regardless of whether we were adjusting for a time lags of zero, one, two, or three years.
-Colombia, Lebanon and Pakistan each individually imported more terrorists than Somalia over the same time period.
+As it turns out, many of the other countries have a stronger correlation between immigration levels and the number of charges: Measuring the correlations of country-specific immigration and charges, and adjusting for time lags of zero, one, two and three years, none of the six covered countries falls into the top five strongest positive correlations in any scenario.
+Furthermore, no more than one of the affected countries is included in the top 15 positive correlations, across the four time lags.
+For example, Somalia—which accounts for the greatest number of charged individuals of any affected country—had a weaker positive correlation between immigration levels and charges than at least 15 of the non-affected countries, regardless of whether we were adjusting for a time lag of zero, one, two or three years.
+Colombia, Lebanon and Pakistan each individually exported to the U.S. more terrorists than Somalia over the same time period.